How Flocabulary Supports The Science Of Reading (Blog Image)

 Absolutely!
 Flocabulary has rigorous video-based lessons and interactive activities that effectively support the SoR in the classroom.
 Flocabulary creates a memorable and impactful learning experience by combining music, rhythm, and visuals.

 Videos and their corresponding activities, including games, quizzes, and printables, provide multiple opportunities for students to practice foundational and knowledge-based reading skills and improve their overall reading ability.
 The platform’s instructional guides also ensure that all students, including those with learning differences and English Language Learners, can benefit from its resources.
-Flocabulary supports key principles from the SoR by offering a thorough approach to improving reading and language comprehension and supporting academic success across the curriculum.
+Flocabulary supports key principles from the SoR by offering a thorough approach to improving comprehension and reading and supporting academic success across the curriculum.

 New to Flocabulary?
 Teachers can sign up for a trial to access our lesson videos and assessment activities.
 Administrators can get in touch with us to learn more about unlocking the full power of Flocabulary through Flocabulary Plus.

-Flocabulary supports word recognition by using engaging, rhythmic content to build phonological awareness and fluency while keeping students engaged and excited.
+Flocabulary supports word recognition by using engaging, rhythmic content to build phonological awareness and fluency while keeping students engaged and excited through structured literacy practices.

 Phonological awareness is the ability to recognize and manipulate the sounds of spoken language, such as rhymes, syllables, and individual phonemes.
 This skill is crucial for learning to read because it helps students understand how letters and sounds come together to form words.